nathanhleung/blog-old.nathanhleung.com/_posts/2015-12-26-getting-started-with-the-mean-stack.md

 > 9 April 2016: Fix call to wrong method which was causing a runtime error<br>
 > 17 March 2016: Update to angular@2.0.0.beta.9 (dependencies updated as well)

-There's been a dearth of good documentation about building Angular 2 apps with vanilla ES6/ES2015 (Typescript's been stealing the show so far), so today we'll be using Angular 2 and a simple MEAN backend (MongoDB, ExpressJS, and Node.js) to create a rudimentary todo app.
+There's been a dearth of good documentation about building Angular 2 apps with vanilla ES6/ES2015 (Typescript's been stealing the show so far), so today we'll be using vanilla ES6 in conjunction with Angular 2 and a simple MEAN backend (MongoDB, ExpressJS, and Node.js) to create a rudimentary todo app.
 This todo app will:

 * Store todos in a MongoDB database
 * Access those todos via a REST API built with Express